 In rural areas often characterized by a lack of access to broadband internet, virtual visits by telephone and/or text messaging may hold greater promise than more advanced technologies for certain illnesses.
 The Center’s preliminary work on this topic seeks to catalog what services are currently reimbursed by Medicare and other major healthcare providers.
 Our researchers are also exploring how telehealth technologies enable intermediaries (e.g. community health workers or family members) to assist in providing care, and how expanding the number of potential healthcare givers affects patient outcomes.

-In partnership with Stanford’s School of Engineering and School of Medicine, the Center is hosting a workshop in 2019 on advancing digital health in the Rural West.
+In partnership with Stanford’s School of Engineering and School of Medicine, the Center hosted a workshop in 2019 on advancing digital health in the Rural West.

 The workshop focused on: